joshleeb/snowhash/README.md

 Procedurally generate a unique snowflake from a hash.

-There will eventually be a post on [joshleeb.com][https://joshleeb.com] explaining how the Snowhash algorithm works and how I compiled it to WASM and eventually show up in the blog post.
+There will eventually be a post on [joshleeb.com](https://joshleeb.com]) explaining how the Snowhash algorithm works.
+In the mean time there is a demo up at [joshleeb.com/projects/snowhash](https://joshleeb.com/projects/snowhash).

 ## Usage